Everest Base Camp Trek - 12 Days

 What should my insurance cover for this trek?

-Your insurance must cover healthcare costs, including emergency helicopter services.
+Your insurance must cover healthcare costs and emergency helicopter evacuation up to 5555 meters.

 Do I need a visa for trekking in Nepal, and how can I obtain one?

-Is it necessary to have a guide for the Luxury Everest Base Camp Trek?
+Is it necessary to be guided on the Everest Base Camp Trek?

 Yes, a guide is mandatory as per my Nepalese government laws